ruben2020/codequery4vscode/README.md

 ## How do I install this extension?

-This extension will be published on the [Visual Studio Code Extension Marketplace](https://marketplace.visualstudio.com/VSCode).
+The [Visual Studio Code Extension Marketplace](https://marketplace.visualstudio.com/VSCode) page for this extension is [ruben2020.codequery4vscode](https://marketplace.visualstudio.com/items?itemName=ruben2020.codequery4vscode).

-In Visual Studio Code, click on the Extension button on the left panel (or alternatively, press Ctrl+Shift+X) and then search for "codequery4vscode" or simply "codequery".
+In Visual Studio Code, click on the Extension button on the left panel (or alternatively, press Ctrl+Shift+X) and then search for "codequery4vscode".
 After this, click on the Install button.

+Alternatively, in Visual Studio Code, press Ctrl+P, then enter `ext install ruben2020.codequery4vscode`, and press Enter.

 ## How do I prepare my source code for use with this extension?